-- 42. In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 43.
-Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, any non-dependant deduction is divided equally between the liable persons. - 44.
-No non-dependant deductions are applied if the applicant or their partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation.
+- 50. In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 51.
+Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, any non-dependant deduction is divided equally between the liable persons. - 52.
+No non-dependant deductions are applied if the applicant or their partner: - is severely sight-impaired or blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, the daily living component of Adult Disability Payment, or a Pension Age Disability Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation.

-- 45. No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependant does not have any earned income; - is a person disregarded for the purposes of council tax discount. - 46.
-In calculating a non-dependant's income, the following are ignored: - Attendance Allowance, Disability Living Allowance, Child Disability Payment, Personal Independence Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds including analogous payments.
+- 53. No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependant does not have any earned income; - is a person disregarded for the purposes of council tax discount. - 54.
+In calculating a non-dependant's income, the following are ignored: - Attendance Allowance, Disability Living Allowance, Child Disability Payment, Personal Independence Payment, Adult Disability Payment, or a Pension Age Disability Payment, or Armed Forces Independence Payment; - payments made under certain specified trust funds and compensation schemes including analogous payments.